drexlerd/Loki/README.md

 # PDDL-parser

-Loki is a C++ library for parsing the complete PDDL 3.1 grammar into an abstract syntax tree.
+Loki is a C++ library for parsing the PDDL files into an abstract syntax tree.
+It supports PDDL version 3.1.

 ## Installation